-In order to determine how your digital presence compares to your competitors, consider the following questions.
+To determine how your digital presence compares to your competitors, consider the following questions.

-A strong website provides positive user experience (UX).
+A strong website provides a positive user experience (UX).
 First impressions are crucial and if your website is outdated or hard to navigate, users will often leave.

 You have less than 15 seconds to capture someone’s attention on your website.
-In this time, you must communicate what your site is about, engage the user, and let them know what you want them to do (call-to-action).
+During this time, you must communicate what your site is about, engage the user, and let them know what you want them to do (call-to-action).

 However, you need to communicate this information while keeping it simple.
 Cluttered websites can contribute to negative UX.